academyhq/academyhq.github.io/_posts/2019-07-18-spring-webflux.md

 By making all methods in the above class return `Mono`, we are effectively making them all asynchronous.

 *Note:* As was mentioned previously, our `MessageRepository` implementation does not support reactive programming due to its reliance on JDBC.
 As such, we need to block execution within each method to handle database calls and produce server responses.
-We will address this limitation in a future post.
+We will address this limitation in the next [post][spring-webflux-r2dbc.post].

 ### Create a router
 When we use annotation-based programming model, we rely on `@RequestMapping` or `@GetMapping`, etc., annotations to define our routing mappings.